GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/android-for-web-devs/index.md

 It's useful to have both your signing and upload certificate's fingerprint in your assetlinks.json to more easily debug your app locally.
-See [Adding More Keys](#adding-more-keys) below for more information on how to have both keys in the `assetlinks.json.
+See [Adding More Keys](#adding-more-keys) below for more information on how to have both keys in the `assetlinks.json` file.

 There are a couple of different ways to get the fingerprint which are detailed in the next sections.
 They should all give you the same fingerprints so feel free to choose the method that is most